charkour/zundo/README.md

 <details>
 <summary>Click to expand</summary>

-## Migrate from v1 to v2
+## v2.0.0 - Smaller and more flexible

+v2.0.0 is a complete rewrite of zundo.
+It is smaller and more flexible.
+It also has a smaller bundle size and allows you to opt into specific performance trade-offs.
+The API has changed slightly.
+See the [API](#api) section for more details.
+Below is a summary of the changes as well as steps to migrate from v1 to v2.

 ### Breaking Changes

+#### Middleware Option Changes

 - `include` and `exclude` options are now handled by the `partialize` option
 - `allowUnchanged` option is now handled by the `equality` option.
 By default, all state changes are tracked.
 In v1, we bundled lodash.isequal to handle equality checks.
 In v2, you are able to use any function.
 - `historyDepthLimit` option has been renamed to `limit`
-- `coolOffDurationMs` option is now handled by the `handleSet` option by wrapping the setter function with a throttle or debounce function (or setTimeout??)
+- `coolOffDurationMs` option is now handled by the `handleSet` option by wrapping the setter function with a throttle or debounce function.

+#### Import changes
+- The middleware is called `temporal` rather than `undoMiddleware`

 ### New Features